mhaberler/canopennode/Readme.txt

  - Added CRC function.
 Calculation of CRC in eeprom.c files updated to this function.
 Fixes in processor specific files:
  - !!Bugfix!!
 Added disable/enable interrupt calls in CO_CANsend() function. (dsPIC30, dsPIC33, PIC24, SC243)
+Note:
+ - Object dictionary editor does not work any more in Firefox 17 and above, because: https://developer.mozilla.org/en-US/docs/E4X.
+(It is possible to re-enable E4X in FF17: type about:config in addressbar and change javascript.options.xml.content to true.)

 ****************************************************************************************************